Shubhashis-Roy/AI-support-agent-backend/README.md

 ## How to setup and run the project locally

 ### Frontend
+- Clone the project from GitHub

-- Add .env file
+- Add .env file to the root directory of the frontend project.
-- env file (please do not edit just copy and paste this into the .env file):
+- env file details (please do not edit just copy and paste this into the .env file):

   - VITE_API_DEV_URL = http://localhost:4000/api